SSDI for Incarcerated Individuals: What Happens to Benefits in Prison

 What are the benefits of ssdi for incarcerated individuals: what happens to benefits in prison?

-TL;DR: SSDI payments are suspended after 30 consecutive days of incarceration and resume the month after release.
+SSDI payments are suspended after 30 consecutive days of incarceration and resume the month after release.
 SSI payments are suspended after a full calendar month in jail/prison.
 Benefits are not terminated, just suspended, and can be restarted without a new application.
+File for reinstatement before release.
+Your family may still receive auxiliary benefits during your incarceration.

 Contact the SSA at least 3 months before your expected release date.
 Many prisons have pre-release programs that help inmates apply for or reinstate benefits.
 Social workers in correctional facilities can help initiate this process.